Arrow icon

 The butterfly stroke is an advanced swimming technique that requires great coordination and strength.

-In this style the swimmer is in a ventral position and both the movements of the legs and arms are very similar to those performed in the front crawl style but simultaneously and with slight variations.
-It should be noted that this style is performed with an undulating and harmonious movement of the entire body, that in the case of performing it correctly, it will be forming an "S" in the water.
+In this style, the swimmer is in a ventral position, and both the movements of the legs and arms are very similar to those performed in the front crawl style but simultaneously and with slight variations.
+This style is performed with an undulating and harmonious movement of the entire body, forming an "S" in the water when performed correctly.

-For more information, talk to one of our Fitness Experts and get customized advice by submitting a request through one of the following:
+For more information, talk to one of our Fitness Experts and get customized advice by submitting a request in our Mavyn website.